-For example, a person who does not physically resist or verbally refuse sexual or non-sexual contact may not necessarily be giving consent.
+For example, a person who does not physically resist or verbally refuse sexual or nonsexual contact may not necessarily be giving consent.
 There is no requirement that an individual verbally or physically resist unwelcome contact for there to be a violation.
 If a party to sexual activity falls asleep during the sexual activity, they lack the capacity to provide consent to further sexual activity.

 Consent cannot be inferred from any existing or previous relationship or encounter (i.e. platonic, dating, or sexual).
 Even in the context of a relationship, there must be mutual consent to engage in sexual contact for each occasion and each form of sexual contact.
-Consent to one form of sexual contact does not constitute consent to any other form of sexual contact, nor does consent to sexual contact with one person constitute consent to sexual contact with any other person.
-Additionally, consent to sexual contact on one occasion is not consent to engage in sexual contact on another occasion.
+Consent to one form of sexual contact does not constitute consent to any other form of sexual contact, nor does consent to sexual contact with one person constitute consent to sexual contact on one occasion is not consent to engage in sexual contact on another occasion.
 Consent cannot be obtained by coercion or force or by taking advantage of a person's inability to give consent because of incapacitation or other circumstances.